Good news! If you reach 65 years old, you could live longer than first predicted.

 That’s according to recent OECD data reporting that life expectancy at birth and life expectancy at age 65 give different projections.

-In this article, we’ve revealed how long each citizen in each of the 38 OECD member countries can expect to live – both from birth and once they reach the age of 65.
+In this article, the life insurance experts at Compare the Market have revealed how long citizens in each of the 38 OECD member countries can expect to live – both from birth and once they reach the age of 65.
+Read on to find out which nations have the biggest differences.

 Women | Men | |